Long Island Light Tackle LLC

 next-image

-Reel in the Action: 4-Hour Long Island Fishing
+Reel in the Morning: Long Island's Inshore Hotspots

 "Rick was an awesome guide.
 Highly recommend, was super nice and kept hunting the fish for us." - Michael

-Striped Bass: The crown jewel of Long Island fishing.
-These silver-sided bruisers can top 50 pounds and put up a fight that'll leave your arms aching (in the best way).
-They're here spring through fall, with the biggest ones usually showing up in May and October.
-There's nothing quite like the thrill of a big striper smashing your topwater lure at dawn.
+Striped Bass: The crown jewel of Long Island's inshore waters.
+These bruisers can top 40 pounds and put up a fight that'll have your arms burning.
+They love to hang around structure and ambush bait, so we'll target them near jetties, bridges, and rips.
+Spring and fall are prime time for stripers, but summer can be hot too.
+There's nothing quite like the thrill of a big striper crushing a topwater lure at dawn.

 Customer Review